vincentarelbundock/marginaleffects/README.md

 ## How to help

-If you like this project, you can contribute in three main ways:
+If you like this project, you can contribute in four main ways:

 1. [Cite the `marginaleffects` package](CITATION.html) in your work and tell your friends about it.